UCF/UCF-Post-List-Shortcode/readme.md

 ## Changelog ##

+### 2.1.1 ###
+Enhancements:
+* Added adjustments to "card" layout styles:
+  - Updated link underline styles for compatibility with Athena v1.1.1+
+  - Updated wrapper link around card content to span the full height of its parent, eliminating unclickable dead space at the bottom of cards with little content
+  - Updated `.ucf-post-list-card-text` to be wrapped in a `<div>` instead of `<p>` as a workaround for accessibility scans flagging that content for overuse of italics.
+* Upgraded packages

 ### 2.1.0 ###
 Enhancements:
 * Added new shortcode attributes, `show_excerpt` and `excerpt_length`, for toggling display of post excerpts and their lengths within supported layouts (currently, this includes the "card" layout.)
 Thanks @mikesetzer!